Alessandro Antonelli: Mature work

 The cupola of the Basilica of San Gaudenzio, symbol of Novara, is 121 metres in height.

-In 1841, Antonelli began his own townhouse on the Corso San Maurizio, Turin, a substantial palazzo in a restrained classical form, with rather flat external modelling, and in the same year, he started another major church project, the Basilica of San Gaudenzio, Novara.
+In 1841, Antonelli began his own townhouse (Casa Antonelli) on the Corso San Maurizio, Turin, a substantial palazzo in a restrained classical form, with rather flat external modeling, and in the same year, he started another major church project, the Basilica of San Gaudenzio, Novara.
 The early Baroque church lacked a central dome, and Antonelli’s development of this extraordinary construction occupied him intermittently for the next 40 years.

 His first design consisted of a simple dome on a drum, but as his plans developed, the design became taller and more complex.
 There followed a second, then a third scheme, the latter incorporating two superimposed drums with a crowning dome.
 What was built was based on a fourth version, which had become yet higher, finally rising 122 m from the ground.
 Structurally, it was surpassed only by the Mole Antonelliana in Turin, and it stretched the capabilities of brickwork perhaps further than had been attempted since Classical times.
 The lantern was added in 1872–8.

 His next major scheme was the remodelling and enlarging (1850–64) of the Ospedale Maggiore della Carità at Novara; the scheme was formal and highly repetitive, based around large internal courtyards.

 During these years, he designed a new cathedral (1854) for Novara; building work began at the west end with a noble atrium, surrounded by an imposing colonnade of unfluted Corinthian columns.
 The portico to the cathedral itself is richer, with fluted columns and fine classical detailing.
 This part was completed in 1863, when the medieval cathedral was demolished for the new one (completed 1869), in which Antonelli further developed his themes from Bellinzago, notably in the rich, barrel-vaulted nave.